rackspace/rack/docs/services/servers.rst

 .. note::

     The admin password for your server is provided only once.
-Copy the password if you want to make changes to your server in the future.
+Copy the password if you want to be able to make changes to your server in the future.

 ``get``
 ~~~~~~~